-- C28.
+- C26.
 Prior to commencing construction, the Applicant must prepare a Soil and Water Management Plan for the development in consultation with DPE Water.
-This plan must: - (a) be prepared by suitably qualified and experienced persons, and fully reflect current and expected hydrological conditions; - (b) include a description of the measures that would be implemented to ensure that the objectives of condition C27 (a) (f) above are achieved; - (c) include a program to monitor and report on the effectiveness of these measures, including regularly making monitoring results and reports publicly available on the Applicant's website; and - (d) include details of who would be responsible for monitoring, reviewing and implementing the plan, and timeframes for completion of actions.
+This plan must: - (a) be prepared by suitably qualified and experienced persons; - (b) include a description of the measures that would be implemented to ensure that the objectives of condition C25 (a) (e) above are achieved; - (c) include a program to monitor and report on the effectiveness of these measures; and - (d) include details of who would be responsible for monitoring, reviewing and implementing the plan, and timeframes for completion of actions.

-Prior to commencing construction, the Applicant must implement the Soil and Water Management Plan.
+The Applicant must implement the Soil and Water Management Plan.